 If the victim is immortal, this fate may even replace death, which might suck royally.

 Mercy Killings are common when heroes find anyone in this state.
 If the character can beg for help, I Cannot Self-Terminate occurs; if they can act on their own, they are often Driven to Suicide.
 Indeed, since all involve choosing death over a given fate, the characters often conclude that that fate is worse than death.
 Contrast Cruel and Unusual Death, for when the victim instead gets a gruesome death that sucks beyond telling.

 Compare Cruel Mercy, Empty Shell, To the Pain, The Punishment, Room 101, Tailor-Made Prison, and Cool and Unusual Punishment.
 For extreme examples of this trope, see And I Must Scream.
 Not to be confused with A Fête Worse Than Death, though the two can occasionally overlap.

 - The drawing Esto es peor ("This is worse") by Francisco de Goya from his The Disasters Of War shows the body of a mutilated body of a Spanish fighter spiked on a tree, surrounded by the corpses of French soldiers.

 - One of the best lines from Aladdin: The Return of Jafar is the Genie Jafar's response to being reminded of his inability to kill: "You'd be surprised what you can live through."

 - In The Book of Life, unlike the vibrant, unique, and happy Remembered, the Forgotten are all dull, similar, moaning zombies who randomly turn into dust.
-Made all the worse when not everyone deserves to go there; its just what ultimately happens when no one alive knows who you are regardless of deeds.
+Made all the worse when you understand that not everyone deserves this fate; it's just what ultimately happens when no one alive knows who you are regardless of your deeds.